UoM-ResPlat-DevOps/SpartanBioinformatics/Lessons/Lesson_1.md

 * Physical partition 37 nodes, 1,284 cores,  2 socket Intel E5-2643 v3 CPU with 6-core per socket, 3.4GHz, 254GB memory, 2x 1.2TB SAS drives, 2x 40GbE network Mellanox 2100.
 * Cloud partition is 165 virtual machines with over 1,980 cores, dual CPU Intel(R) Xeon(R) Gold 6138 CPU, 2.00GHz, 10GBe Cisco Nexus.
 * GPU partition for LIEF grant recipients, 1,752 core, 4 P100 Nvidia GPUs per node (3584 CUDA Cores)
-* Storage: 4.3PB `/scratch` NFS over RDMA, `/project` and `/home`.
+* Storage: 4.3PB NFS over RDMA
 -- *Slide End* --

 -- *Slide* --
 ### Part I: Accounts and Projects
 * Spartan uses its an authentication that is tied to the university Security Assertion Markup Language (SAML).
 The login URL is `https://dashboard.hpc.unimelb.edu.au/karaage`
 * Users on Spartan must belong to a project.
 Projects must be led by a University of Melbourne researcher (the "Principal Investigator") and are subject to approval by the Head of Research Compute Services.
-Participants in a project can be researchers or research support staff from anywhere.
 -- *Slide End* --

 -- *Slide* --